rlite/rlite/README.md

 systems to be used in production.
 In order to achieve this goal, *rlite* focuses on robustness and performance by leveraging on a clean keep-it-simple design.
-The current implementation includes about 30 Klocs of C/C++ code, splitted between kernel-space and user-space.
+The current implementation includes about 30 Klocs of C/C++ code, split between kernel-space and user-space.

 Considerable attention is devoted to provide a POSIX-like API for applications that can be easily assimilated by programmers used to the socket API, while